richard-acquah/Cryptography-Lab/README.md

 ##

 Use Nano to add text to the file.
-The command ***nano*** mycryptotest.txt to open the file with the nano text editor.
+The command ***nano*** mycryptotest.txt is used to open the file with a nano text editor.

 <img width="158" alt="open file with nano" src="https://github.com/richard-acquah/Cryptography-Lab/assets/136107996/2df6f47e-47f0-43b0-a17e-8384190c7553">